N0ciple/pykefcontrol/README.md

 ## 🕵️ Specificity of `KefAsyncConnector`

 Pykefcontrol offers an **asynchronous connector** with the same feature set as the synchronous connector.
-However, there is a few changes in the property setters.
+However, there are a few changes in the property setters.
 You can no longer use `my_speaker.volume = 28` to set a property.
 You have to use the setter like so: `await my_speaker.set_volume(28)`.

 The actions you make with `KefAsyncConnector` should be embedded in an async function.
 Here is a quick example :